 In rural areas, employment outside of the household by women is generally limited to planting, weeding, and harvesting.
 In urban areas, women are employed in domestic and traditional jobs, as well as in the government sector, but mostly in low-level positions.
 The ratio of women in foreign employment is also low, but the number of undocumented women foreign employees is high.
 Only 14.8% women, which includes 3.76% women judges, are employed in the civil service.
-Women's representation in politics, bureaucracy, judiciary, security, administrative and other decision-making positions of the state is still very low.49
+Women's representation in politics, bureaucracy, judiciary, security, administrative and other decision-making positions of the state is still very low.

-Women also lag far behind men in literacy and educational attainment, and a pronounced divide between literate men and women.50 The enrolment rate of girls in secondary level education is 49.7 % and in higher secondary is 51.2 %.
+Women also lag far behind men in literacy and educational attainment, and a pronounced divide between literate men and women.
+50 The enrolment rate of girls in secondary level education is 49.7 % and in higher secondary is 51.2 %.
 This rate falls to only 37% in higher education.
 Women's' involvement in technical and vocational education is also lower than men.

 Nepal's peace process in general and the participation of women in the peace process in particular has been faced with several problems and challenges.
 A patriarchal social structure and power relationship is an obvious key factor hindering the meaningful participation of women in the peace process.
 In fact, key political decision makers have not embraced the importance of qualitative engagement of women in decision making.
-Government policies and mechanisms also fail to ensure the participation of women in the peace process.